2012 SEC Championship Game: Game summary

 After the first-ever scoreless first quarter in this game's history, the teams traded touchdowns in the second quarter.
 Alabama kicked a field goal as time expired in the first half to take a 10–7 lead.

 Georgia took the game's largest lead in the third quarter with two touchdowns, the second of which was an Alec Ogletree 55-yard return of a blocked field goal.
 Alabama answered with a rushing touchdown and two-point conversion by T. J. Yeldon.
 Eddie Lacy's second touchdown of the game put the Tide ahead as the fourth quarter began.
 These two Alabama running backs each finished the game with over 150 yards; they are the first duo of running backs in SEC championship history to each have even 100 yards.

 The Bulldogs once again went in front by three on their very next drive, when they took only two minutes to answer with a Todd Gurley touchdown run.
 Georgia's defense continued to allow Alabama yardage on the ground, but they forced an Alabama punt with 7:14 remaining, still up by three.
 Georgia could only keep the ball for four plays and two minutes, though, as they punted back to the Tide with 5:24 left in the game.

 Georgia's defense was "stacking the line," using an extra defender to prevent gains on the ground.
 Alabama took advantage: on first down with three minutes left, quarterback A. J. McCarron used play action to free up Amari Cooper for a 45-yard touchdown pass.

 The Alabama defense forced Georgia to punt with two minutes left.
 But, Georgia used all of their timeouts while their defense also held firm.
 A punt gave Georgia one last drive, starting from their own 15-yard line.
 It seemed as if the game was over when Dee Milliner appeared to have intercepted a pass on the fourth play of the drive.
 However, replay overturned the interception ruling, and Georgia again had an opportunity.

 Three more long passes brought the Bulldogs all the way to the 8-yard line with the clock winding down.
-With 9 seconds to play, an Aaron Murray pass toward the end zone was deflected toward Chris Conley in the field of play.
+With 9 seconds to play, an Aaron Murray pass toward the end zone was deflected by CJ Mosley toward Chris Conley in the field of play.
 Surprised to see the ball—he was not the intended receiver on the play—Conley caught the pass as he fell down in-bounds at the 5-yard line.
 The clock ran out before Georgia could run another play.